khelsai01/travelopia_assignment/README.md

      In the hero section One image is taken at the middle of the header and footer section
      - Image is full-width, full-height, and fluied responsive
-     - Achive for responsive size of image is by  .image-container {height: calc(100vh - 200px);width: 100} and .image-container img {height: 100%;object-fit: cover;width: 100%}
+     - Achieve for responsive size of image is by  .image-container {height: calc(100vh - 200px);width: 100} and .image-container img {height: 100%;object-fit: cover;width: 100%}
-     - Decide to take height in calc function, whne the screen size change then the height is adjest according to the available height and also remove my 100px+100px of header and footer height.
+     - Decide to take height in calc function, when the screen size change then the height is adjust according to the available height and also remove my 100px+100px of header and footer height.
-     - Image width is 100% and object-fit:cover is taken, at the responsive size of screen the image is adjest the size and fit on cover.
+     - Image width is 100% and object-fit:cover is taken, at the responsive size of screen the image is adjust the size and fit on cover.

      Overlay
      - Overlay section is given on over to image and then after the image is look some blur like .